Jman-Github/ReVanced-Patch-Bundles/README.md

 ## Contributors 🤝
 ##### [indrastorms](https://github.com/indrastorms)
-Helped with the automation of this repository with Github Actions.
+Helped with the automation of this repository by using Github Actions.